WEB DESIGN :

 UNPARALLELED CUSTOMER SERVICE

-Visionefx, knows its important to keep your Web site, contact forms and database humming along 24/7.
-We support and maintains your business web site as your very own 'personal web master'.
+Visionefx knows it's essential to keep your Website, contact forms, and database humming along 24/7.
+We support and maintains your business web site as your very own 'personal web master.'

-There’s lots of these systems out there; Wix, Webby, Square Space, GoDaddy site builder, Web.com and the list goes on.
+There are lots of these systems out there; Wix, Webby, Square Space, GoDaddy site builder, Web.com, and the list goes on.

-Take a moment a read our ecommerce 101 primer for tips on creating an ecommerce site that generates foot traffic.
+Please take a moment a read our eCommerce 101 primer for tips on creating an eCommerce site that generates foot traffic.

 My current web company takes forever to do website fixes!

-In this current online, interactive world your business is open for inquiries 24 hours a day, 7 days a week; and your website cannot afford to be down or offline for long.
+In this current online, interactive world, your business is open for inquiries 24 hours a day, seven days a week; and your website cannot afford to be down or offline for long.

 What is the best software for our new website?

-With all the buzz words such as Joomla, Word Press, Drupal, Fusion, Cake PHP, Symphony, Dot Net Nuke, Share Point Designer & ASPX it is easy to get confused.
+With all the buzz words such as Joomla, Word Press, Drupal, Fusion, Cake PHP, Symphony, Dot Net Nuke, Share Point Designer and, ASPX, it is easy to get confused.